Christmas is a time for catching up with friends and family and relaxing by the fire with a good book.

 12. How the Grinch Stole Christmas By Dr. Seuss

-This classic sees the scheming Grinch get his just desserts after he attempts to steal the joy of Christmas from all around him.
+This classic sees the scheming Grinch attempt to steal the joy of Christmas from all around him.
 His heart is two sizes too small but not for long.

 13. The Little Match Girl By Hans Christian Andersen